Org Export Reference Documentation

 Recursively convert some data (an element, an object, a secondary string or a string) using another backend.

-See also: org-export-with-backend,
+See also: org-export-with-backend

 org-export-first-sibling-p

-below the one specified in :headline-levels property.
+level is below the one specified in :headline-levels

-See also: org-export-get-relative-level,
+See also: org-export-get-relative-level

 org-export-footnote-first-reference-p